GunjanPatel359/Assignment/README.md

 ## 🚀 Features

-- Browse a variety of restaurant menus.
+- Launch the app on your Android device.
-- variety of food
+- Browse restaurant menus and explore various dishes.
 - View food details including ingredients and high-quality images.
 - Place orders directly through the app.